Tech Support Guide

 This is normal and why we regenerate filters/softener in the middle of the night when no one is usually using water.
 The valving inside most control valves stop water from getting past them for a couple of reasons.
 They need all the flow rate available to regenerate/backwash properly.
 The other reason is you do not want to suck the nasty water that is being backwashed out of your filtration system into your home.
 You should avoid using water while your system is regenerating.

 A demand water softener regenerates by counting the gallons of water that have passed through it.
 It is programmed with the hardness of the water in Grains Per Gallon (GPG).
 Its capacity is also programmed in.
 There is a sensor that plugs into the incoming or outgoing water line depending on the control valve your softener has.
 If that sensor is not plugged into it’s receptacle, or in the case of the S100 control valve the wrong receptacle, then the control valve cannot count how many gallons of water have passed through it and does not know when to regenerate.
-If it is in its proper receptacle then there could be an issue with the impeller, and it may need to be cleaned or replaced.
+In the S100 control valve the impeller is in the tail piece.
+The tail piece with the impeller must be installed on the Incoming Side.
+Both tail pieces hace the receptacle for the sensor wire but only one will have an impeller and it is very easy to install the impeller tail piece on the outgoing side.
+A way to find this out is to try the sensor wire on both sides turn on a faucet and the Fan/Impeller symbol on the screen will flash when the sensor detects the impeller turning.
+If it t flashes when plugged into the outgoing side then the tail piece needs to be moved to the incoming side.
+If it is in its proper receptacle then there could be an issue with the impeller like it simply being jammed by a piece of sediment, and it may need to be cleaned or if damaged then replaced.

 If this is a new install, then give it some time.
 Our demand softeners are very efficient and may not use as much salt as a previous softener you may have had in the past.
 Other reasons are a salt bridge.
 Check the salt make sure it has not become a solid especially towards the bottom where the salt touches the water, and the salt is not being suspended above the water.
 Another reason is to be sure the capacity gallons are counting down, so your softener knows when to regenerate.
 If the capacity is not counting down then you need to check that the sensor is connected into the proper receptacle, or that the impeller is functioning properly.